illlustr/NAIIVE/content/docs/2_project/1_AISE.md

 ### General

-AISE is an software build in [godot engine](https://godotengine.org/) that provide user with various tools to create / modify images, it designed as mobile application and initially was made for attempt to integrate the latest technology of artificial intelligent.
+AISE is a software built using the [Godot Engine](https://godotengine.org/), offering users a suite of tools for image creation and modification. designed as a mobile application, its inception aimed to integrate cutting-edge artificial intelligence technology.

 {{< tabs tabTotal="4">}}